Deer Island (New Brunswick): Early Settlement

 The government assigned formal ownership of Deer Island to Joseph William Gorham on August 21, 1767 on condition that he settle families there as per an agreement of Dec 2 1766.
 It was presumed to be influenced by Gorham being the son or grandson of the original Col. Gorham.
 However Gorham was appointed to command in Newfoundland and unable to keep his pledge to settle and oversee the island, so agreed on February 3, 1770 to sell the island to another officer, Thomas Farrell for 470 pounds sterling.
 Here, ownership became more murky and the subject of legal battles, and Farrell was also granted timberland on the Digdeguash which went undeveloped.
+Meanwhile Gorham was tasked with the Two Sisters ship in the 1783 evacuation of the Second Fleet of New York to Saint John.

 Farrell led a multifaceted life, gifting land and selling cheaply on the island to families that would settle there - regaling them with tales of his marriage to a Lady-in-Waiting to Queen Charlotte, his duels and time in battle as a British lieutenant.
 Farrell said he had served as an ensign under Gnl.
 Edward Braddock at the Battle of Fort Duquesne.

 Six months after signing the purchase of Deer Island from Gorham, Farrell listed his Montreal property for sale and in later claimed to have relocated to Deer Island as his "general residence" by 1772 although again it is contested as he was not listed among residents when the government surveyed all early settlers to ascertain which local river had been commonly named St. Croix to settle a boundary dispute.
 It was later surmised that Farrell had agreed to sell the property on January 21, 1778 to an American, Thomas Macdonald Reed of North Carolina, for the same 470 pounds sterling he'd paid himself as Farrell was himself heading to the United States to take up arms against the British as part of the American Revolution.

+In autumn 1771, Captain Owen's ship Campobello Packet stopped at Cranberry Island, where his pilot Aaron Bunker "found his maiden sister bundled abed with the son of rather a wealthy settler on Deer Island [and] swore he would cut the gallant's throat if he did not repair the honour of the family by marrying his sister", leading Captain Owen to bring Eliachim Eaton and Mary Bunker to Indian Island where he had jurisdiction to marry them immediately.